embrace-io/embrace-docs/content/unity/integration/breadcrumbs.md

 ---

 We use the breadcrumb method for our logging and not the LogEvent method.
 Breadcrumbs are a lightweight way to add logging to your session.
-They add little CPU or memory overhead, and trigger no networking calls.
+They add little CPU or memory overhead, and trigger no network calls.
 `LogEvent` is a much heavier mechanism.
 We will learn about it in the [alerting]({{< relref "/unity/integration/log-message-api" >}}) section of the documentation.

 For now, just know that using breadcrumbs is the right thing to do most of the time.

 {{< button relref="/unity/integration/log-message-api" >}}Learn about alerting{{< /button >}}